tdslaine/install_pulse_node/README.md

 Note: you can find the version history for each docker-image on the gitlab https://gitlab.com/pulsechaincom from the pulsedevs.
 For example for geth it would be: https://gitlab.com/pulsechaincom/go-pulse/container_registry/2121084 - you have to click next until you are at the last page.
-(On the Page, choose your desired client > on left side navigation Panel click "Packages and registries" > then click "Packages and registries")
+###### howto get there: On the Page, choose your desired client > on left side navigation Panel click "Packages and registries" > then click "Packages and registries"